$0 Canada Express Entry (Canadian Experience Class) Guide — Quick-Start Checklist

 Spousal penalty analysis.
 Including your spouse in your Express Entry profile can cost more CRS points than it adds — particularly if your spouse doesn't have CLB 7+ language scores and Canadian education.
 A good guide explains when to include your partner and when to run dual profiles.

 Category-based draw mapping.
 Which NOC codes qualify for which category draws?
-A guide that maps your occupation to healthcare, STEM, trades, transport, agriculture, or French-language categories tells you which draws to target.
+A guide that maps your occupation to healthcare, STEM, trades, transport, education, or French-language categories tells you which draws to target.

 Provincial stream identification.
 Which PNP streams are actively recruiting from Express Entry in 2026, and which accept inland applicants who are already working in the province?